 VAT is consumer tax hence no impact on Business, except for compliance and cash flow initially in some cases, therefore it is not an opportunity for businesses to increase the prices, certainly concerned departments such ad Dubai economic department have put measures in place so business don’t increase prices on the basis of VAT.

-We offer VAT services including VAT registration, VAT returns in Dubai, and more.
+We offer Vat Consultants, VAT registration, Vat Consultants In Dubai, and more.